 “I was keen to be part of any real-world project and had been asking my community manager for such opportunities,” Xia said.
 “So when I found out about the Allcorrect project, I signed up immediately.
 For me, any project would’ve been a good project to work on.”

 Demid remembers the project fondly.
 He was involved with the start and finish of the project, but he loved seeing how eager the students were to help.

 “It was exciting to jump on the orientation call and see smart and motivated professionals, eager to solve a real-world problem with the tools they had just acquired,” Demid said.
 “They asked good questions, which helped not only themselves but other students too.
 We discussed what source data was necessary and how it should be structured for the best result.
 After the kick-off and preparing the data on our side, the project was steered by the Practicum mentors and organizers.”

 Xia feels like the project helped her grow as a data analyst.
 Much like Julia, she appreciated the opportunity to use real data from a real company instead of working on standard assignments.
 The soft skills training she received during the process was an added bonus.

 “I learned so much from it,” Xia said.
 “Not just about new packages and methods of analysis and reporting, but also workflow management, how to clarify task requirements, collaborate with others, and more.
 Those are the kind of experiences I can put on my resume, and that’s awesome too.”

-The Allcorrect team is still processing the results from the project, but they can already see plenty of benefits from their collaboration with Practicum by Yandex.
+The Allcorrect team is still processing the results from the project, but they can already see plenty of benefits from their collaboration with Practicum.